Building the KeyboardKit app

 The KeyboardKit Pro icon

-KeyboardKit Pro uses an on-device license engine that I developed myself, which made it possible for me to easily enable and validate license keys, tiers and features for apps that used it.
+KeyboardKit Pro uses an on-device license engine that I developed myself, which made it possible for me to enable and validate license keys, tiers and features for apps that used it.

 KeyboardKit (the app)